MKTCLounge/MKTCLounge.github.io/index.md

 i.
 If a sub needs to join the mogi, the host must restart the room, even if a team has no DCs available.​

+ii.
+The host does not need to rebuild the room even if a player DCs, except for the first race.
+However, if the same player is shown as a bot in 2 consecutive races, the room must be rebuilt.
+In this case, the race to be rebuilt will not be counted.

 C. All MKTC Lounge matches will consist of twelve (12) races in total.

-D. All players will have a free choice of drivers, karts and gliders.
+D. All players will have a free choice of drivers and karts.
+However, the use of gliders whose special skill is Shock is prohibited in all tiers, including SQ.
+(The first time will be a warning, the second and more times a Strike will be imposed).

 E. Once a room has been opened, players will have 5 minutes to join the room.
 Players that join the room after 5 minutes (minute 6) will receive a -50 MMR strike.
-Players that join the room after 10 minutes (minute 11) will receive a -100 MMR strike.
+Players that join the room after 8 minutes (minute 9) will receive a -100 MMR strike.
-Ex.
-Room Code: 00
-No strike: minute :05
-1st strike: minute :06 at minute :10
-2nd strike: minute :11

 F. After the first 5 minutes have passed, the lineup may look for sub.
-The sub may only join the room after 10 minutes of waiting.
+The sub may only join the room after 8 minutes of waiting.
 The mogi should not be started with less than 8 players under any condition.

 i.
-If a lineup is struggling to find a sub, please tag Updaters or Lounge Staff to tag @here for a sub.​
+If a lineup is struggling to find a sub, please tag @Lounge Staff to tag @here for a sub.​

 ii.
-After 15 minutes have passed without the mogi having been started, the lineup can tag @Lounge Staff so the can mogi can be cancelled.​
+After 10 minutes have passed without the mogi having been started, the lineup can tag @Lounge Staff so the can mogi can be cancelled then.​

 iii.
 Players who cancel a mogi without tagging an @Lounge Staff will receive Reporter Banned role.​